jeremymatthewwerner/trip-planner-gpt-airbnb/PRIVACY_POLICY.md

-# Privacy Policy for Trip Planner with Airbnb GPT
+# Privacy Policy for Vacation Rental Trip Planner

 *Last Updated: March 14, 2024*

 ## Introduction

-This Privacy Policy explains how the Trip Planner with Airbnb GPT ("we", "our", or "the Service") collects, uses, and shares information when you use our custom GPT.
+This Privacy Policy explains how the Vacation Rental Trip Planner ("we", "our", or "the Service") collects, uses, and shares information when you use our custom GPT.

 ## Information We Collect